labex-labs/open-source-labs/css/30-seconds-of-css/lab-image-hover-rotate/intro.md

 # Introduction

-In this lab, we will learn how to create a simple but effective image rotate effect on hover using CSS.
-This effect can be useful for adding a touch of interactivity to your website or application, and can make your images stand out.
-By using the `scale()`, `rotate()`, and `transition` properties, we can create a smooth and visually appealing animation that is sure to impress.
+In this lab, we will learn how to create a hover effect that rotates an image using CSS properties.
+By using `scale()`, `rotate()`, and `transition`, we can make the image appear to rotate when the user hovers over the parent element.
+We will also use `overflow: hidden` to hide the excess from the image transformation, creating a clean and polished effect.